yiglas/instaparse-clr/docs/ABNF.md

 ## Combinators

-The `instaparse.combinators` contains a few combinators that are not documented in the main tutorial, but are listed here because they are only relevant to ABNF grammars.
+The `instaparseclr.combinators` contains a few combinators that are not documented in the main tutorial, but are listed here because they are only relevant to ABNF grammars.

 <table>
 <tr><th>String syntax</th><th>Combinator</th><th>Functionality</th></tr>